 Audio Hijack will support multiple server types such as Shoutcast 2, Shoutcast 1, and Icecast 2 to stream your audio.

-For those who use AAC for streaming, Audio Hijack will be able to use an adaptive bitrate by using HE-AAC when possible.
+Audio Hijack will use an adaptive bitrate by using HE-AAC for those who use AAC for streaming when possible.

 Audio Hijack will also have support for multi-broadcasting.
 Whether you’re streaming one high quality and one low-quality broadcast, or broadcasting in multiple audio formats, Audio Hijack has you covered.
 You can even create presets, making it easy to start every time.

 Audio Hijack version 3.5 includes a new template for “Internet Radio.”
-Rogue Amoeba recommends to Nicecast users to switch to Audio Hijack for a more complete and easy broadcasting setup with several advantages.
+Rogue Amoeba recommends that Nicecast users switch to Audio Hijack for a more complete and easy broadcasting setup with several advantages.

-Finally, Audio Hijack will be adding support for a new Input Switch block, which allows broadcasters to easily switch between two inputs.
-This could be super handy for when you’re testing audio effects or have a prerecorded ad read you’d like to air.
+Finally, Audio Hijack will be adding support for a new Input Switch block, which allows broadcasters to switch between two inputs easily.
+This could be super handy when you’re testing audio effects or have a prerecorded ad read you’d like to air.